DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession.md

 For this topic you should:

-- read the ECT’s study materials below
+- read the ECT's study materials below
 - catch up with your ECT

 [View mentor materials](/education-development-trust/year-1-a-people-profession/summer-week-4-mentor-materials)